ccramnar/pokemonGo607Style/README.md

 # pokemonGo607Style

 Based on my apartment right now.
-It is a text adventure game where there are 4 characters:
+It is a text adventure game where there are 4 other characters:

 1) Cy - starter of the craze, the reason everyone in the apartment is playing pokemonGo.
 Buffs: Sly